 Throughout the buying process, there are points that, depending on where a lead is in the funnel, can cause friction.

 These points are usually when the lead is forced to take an action or give up contact information.
-The modern consumer has had their data bought and sold so many times that they are wary about giving it out to yet another company.
+The modern consumer has had their data bought and sold so often that they are wary about giving it to yet another company.

-The only way to smooth out these points of friction is to ensure that the leads are ready before you ask them for anything.
+The only way to smooth out these friction points is to ensure that the leads are ready before you ask them for anything.
 This can be determined by answering the following questions.

 First, let’s map out the stages of the buying process:

-- Problem Recognition – In this stage, the buyer is aware of their own need and the fact that they need to purchase something to solve their problem.
+- Problem Recognition – In this stage, the buyer is aware of their need and the fact that they need to purchase something to solve their problem.

 - Research – The buyer starts doing some research on their own, they are starting to learn what they are looking for but are still nowhere near the purchase.
 They may find your brand here but are not likely to buy at this stage.

-- Evaluation of Other Offerings – Here, the buyer is comparing your offering to those of others.
+- Evaluation of Other Offerings – Here, the buyer compares your offering to others.

 - Purchase Decision – Those choices have narrowed to a few choices.

 - Purchase – This one is obvious.
 Your lead is now a customer.

-Now that we have examined the different parts of the funnel, we can talk about how it relates a lead giving you their information.
-In other words, the points of friction wherein you can lose a lead by asking too much.
+Now that we have examined the different funnel parts, we can discuss how it relates to a lead giving you their information.
+In other words, the friction points wherein you can lose a lead by asking too much.

-As a lead progresses throughout the buying process, they increasingly will be looking for more and more information and will be willing to give more for more information as they build a relationship with your brand.
+As a lead progresses throughout the buying process, they will increasingly be looking for more information.
+They will be willing to give more for more information as they build a relationship with your brand.

 So, when should you ask for that information, which usually ends up necking down the number of leads that successfully pass through?

-A lot of companies come on too strong, basically taking the opportunity to hit up anyone who lands on their website for an email address.
+Many companies come on too strong, taking the opportunity to hit anyone who lands on their website for an email address.